-We observe, however, that many database applications could benefit from dedup due to resemblance between un-collocated records whose relationship is not known to the underlying DBMSs.
+We observe, however, that many database applications could benefit from dedup due to similarities between non-collocated records whose relationship is not known to the underlying DBMSs.
 In addition, we find that the benefits from dedup are complementary to those of compression-combining deduplication and compression yields greater data reduction than either alone.
+Although dedup is widely used in file systems, it has not been fully explored in operational databases.
+The primary reason is that database records are usually small compared to typical dedup chunk sizes (4-8 KB), so applying traditional chunk-based dedup would not yield sufficient benefits.